harvardnlp/urnng/README.md

 ```
 The argument `samples` is for the number of importance weighted samples, and `is_temp` is for
 flattening the inference network's distribution (footnote 14 in the paper).
-The same evalulation code will work for RNNG.
+The same evaluation code will work for RNNG.

 For LM evaluation:
 ```